PennyLeScroche/PennyLeScroche.github.io/notes.md

 random character and scenario creation through a card based oracle.
 High Fantasy default setting with a loosely defined map.
 The first 5 sessions are dedicated to procuring or protecting a legendary item.

+Each location is decided by a card

+Potential obstacles, assets and allies on a specialized table for location.

+Goals and assets for GM determined by card

 the last session is a boss fight, the resources on the GMs side will be determined by the outcome of previous sessions.